 40 YEARS OF ZYTEK

-When Zytek was founded in 1981 by Bill Gibson, the company’s initial focus was to provide engine management systems to motorsport.
+When Zytek was founded in 1981, the company’s initial focus was to provide engine management systems to motorsport.

 By 1987, Zytek had expanded into racing engine design and build, powering teams to championships in International Formula 3000 and the Le Mans Series.